 We next determined whether, collectively, bacterial community membership and relative abundance could be predictive of the CDI disease outcome.
 We trained logistic regression models with bacterial community relative abundance data from the day of colonization at each taxonomic rank to predict toxin, moribundity, and histopathologic summary score.
+We used the highest taxonomic classification rank which performed similar to lower ranks, which suggested the effect is associated with general attributes of the bacterial group as opposed to specific functions of more refined grouping.
 For predicting if detectable toxin would be produced, microbial populations aggregated by genus rank classification performed similarly as models using lower taxonomic ranks (mean AUROC = 0.787, Figure S3).
 C. difficile increased odds of producing detectable toxin when the community infected had less abundant populations of Monoglobus, Akkermansia, Extibacter, Intestinimonas and Holdemania and had more abundant populations of Lachnospiraceae (Figure 5A).
 Next, we assessed the ability of the community to predict moribundity.
 Bacteria grouped by order rank classification was sufficient to predict which mice would succumb to the infection before the end of the experiment (mean AUROC = 0.9205, Figure S3).
 Many populations contributed to an increase odds of moribundity (Figure 5B).
 Populations related to Bifidobacteriales and Clostridia decreased the odds of a moribund outcome.
 Lastly, the relative abundances of OTUs were able to predict a high or low histopathologic score 10 dpi (histopathologic scores were dichotomized as in previous analysis, mean AUROC = 0.99, Figure S3).
 The model identified some similar OTUs as the LEfSe analysis, such as Murimonas (OTU 48), Bacteroides (OTU 7), and Hungatella (OTU 24).
 These models have shown that the relative abundance of bacterial populations and their relationship to each other could be used to predict the variation in moribundity, histopathologic score, and detectable toxin of CDI.

 Discussion